pputhran/covid19/README.md

-## Lex Fulfillment Lambda function
+## COVID-19 Lex bot

-You can click on this
+Click on the `Launch Stack` button to deploy the COVID-19 sample Lex Bot application

 Region| Launch
 ------|-----